lllsondowlll/OP8_Camera/README.md

 [INSTALLATION]

-REQUIRES WIRELESS ADB DEBUGGING TO BE ENABLED
+REQUIRES USB DEBUGGING AND WIRELESS ADB DEBUGGING TO BE ENABLED

 First, run the ADB installer for Termux by MasterDevX https://github.com/MasterDevX/Termux-ADB from Termux: